cvxpy/cvxpy/doc/source/install/index.rst

 Install
 =======

+*Note*: Version 1.0 of CVXPY is incompatible with previous versions in minor ways.
+See :ref:`updates` for how to update legacy code to a form that's compatible with 1.0.

 Mac OS X and Linux
 ------------------

 CVXPY supports both Python 2 and Python 3 on OS X and Linux.
 We recommend using Anaconda for installation, as we find that most users prefer to let Anaconda manage dependencies and environments for them.
+If you are comfortable with managing your own environment, you can instead install CVXPY with :ref:`pip <pip-installation>`.

 1. Install `Anaconda`_.